 Yet another quick way that may work to close an app that is not responding is to use the Alt + F4 keyboard shortcut while the app is on focus.

-If you don’t see the option in the app settings page, it’s likely because you’re not running Windows 10 version 1803 (Redstone 4) releasing sometime in 2018.
+If you don’t see the option in the app settings page, it’s likely because you’re not running Windows 10 version 1803 (April 2018 Update) releasing sometime in 2018.
 The ability to terminate apps and related processes for Microsoft Store apps makes its way into Windows 10 starting build 17063.